 Section 1: Introduction A. About This Course B. Learning Objectives Section 2: Going to Home Visits and Working in the Community A. Meet Esther B. Planning at the Office C. Further Planning at the Office D. Other Considerations E. Who Knows Where You Are?
 F. Dressing Appropriately and Being Prepared G. Vehicle Safety H. Breakdowns and Safety Equipment I. Where You Park J. Look around You K. Listen and Trust Your Instinct L. What to Do Before You Get Out of the Car M. Approaching the Residence N. Staircases and Elevators O. Meet Mary Grace P. Summary Section 3: At a Home Visit and Later A. When You Approach the Door B. When The Client Opens the Door C. Entering the Home D. Do a 360° Sweep E. Following Up and Documenting Your Observations F. Where You Meet G. Where You Position Yourself H. Pre-Plan Your Exit from the Home I. Remaining J. Safe During a Home Visit K. Leaving the House L. Returning to Your Car M. Meet Jia N. Summary Section 4: Working in the Community A. Driving with Clients B. Running Away or Wandering C. Aggressive/Noncompliant Behaviour D. Meet James E. Summary Section 5: Conclusion A. Summary B. Course Contributors C. Resources D. References E. Congratulations!

 Roxann MacDonald is a senior manager in a community social service agency and an instructor at Langara College.
 With nearly 30 years of community services experience, she has directed a diverse array of programs including social housing, crisis phone line, pre-employment, social enterprise, food bank, family counselling, legal advocacy, speech and language services, as well as individual and group work with children who have special needs.
 Ms. MacDonald has a B.A. in political economy along with a certificate in Administrative Management Systems.
-Disclosure: Roxann MacDonald, B.A. has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Joanne Granek, M.A.
+Disclosure: Roxann MacDonald, B.A. has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.Expert Reviewer: Joanne Granek, M.A.

 Helen has an extensive career history in both home health and long term care administration and education.
 Currently she provides general administration, clinical nursing, and operational consultative services to administration and staff in long term care facilities as well as policy and procedure review and development and learning and development program review and development.
 She works with local community health organizations to deliver the Stanford University curriculum in Pain Self-Management and in Living a Health Life with Chronic Conditions.
 In addition, she works with private clients facilitating their process in navigating the home care and long term care admission processes.
-Disclosure: Helen T. Russell, R.N., BHSc(N) has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: Helen T. Russell, R.N., BHSc(N) has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.